TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-We start by running the typical `nmap` scan to see which ports are open:
+We begin with a standard `nmap` scan to identify open ports:

 <br />